 - a.
 Primary Evidence [prioritized by order of importance]: - 1.
 Publication of original, data-based and/or methodological research in quality peer-reviewed research journals as lead author, senior author, or with a student lead author (for whom you were the primary mentor on the publication).
-Quality will be demonstrated by the importance of the journal to the field (as evidenced by impact factors, ranking in the candidate's subfield, or other quality metrics). - 2.
-Receipt of extramural competitive research grants or contracts as principal investigator, co-principal investigator, or having a significant role (with indication of contribution and time commitment).
+Quality will be demonstrated by the importance of the journal to the field (as evidenced by impact factors, ranking in the candidate's subfield, external review letters, or other quality metrics). - Receipt of extramural competitive research grants or contracts as principal investigator, co-principal investigator, or having a significant role (with indication of contribution and time commitment).
 Quality will be demonstrated by the source of the funding.
-External (public and private) funding is preferred to internal (USC system and affiliates) funding and federal funding is preferred to private funding. - 3.
+Funds obtained through competitive processes are preferred to funds obtained from noncompetitive processes. - 3.
 Solicitation of extramural competitive research grants or contracts as principal investigator, co-principal investigator, or having a significant role (with indication of contribution and time commitment).
 Quality will be demonstrated by the funding source.
 Quality of unfunded grants and contracts will further be demonstrated by summary statements (or other documentation of review). - b.
 Secondary Evidence [not prioritized] (Associate Professor) - Citation of candidate's work by other scholars.
-Metrics such as the candidate's g-index, h-index, i-index, i-0-index, and total citations, should be included.
+Metrics such as the candidate's g-index, h-index, i-index, i-10-index, and total citations, should be included.
 Candidates are advised to quote such index measures from multiple sources (Google scholar, Web of Science, Research Gate, and others). - Publication of monographs, papers in proceedings, or Invited Commentaries.
-Such activity should be clearly marked by the candidate, and not included in the list of publications in peer-reviewed journals unless truly peer-reviewed. - Presentation of research at external professional meetings (invited more valued than contributed and podium presentation more valued than panel discussion).
+Such activity should be clearly marked by the candidate, and not included in the list of publications in peer-reviewed journals unless truly peer-reviewed. - Presentation of research at external professional meetings.

 • Receipt of intramural research grants and contracts.
-Such activity should be clearly marked by the candidate.